The Fest for Beatles Fans: History

 The Fest for Beatles Fans began in 1974 after founder Mark Lapidos ran the idea by John Lennon during an encounter at the Pierre Hotel in New York City.
 Lapidos asked Lennon for permission, to which Lennon replied, "I’m all for it!
 I’m a Beatles fan too!"

 The first Fest, titled Beatlefest '74, took place over the weekend of 14–15 September 1974 at the Commodore Hotel in New York City.
 Over 8,000 Beatles fans attended.
 The event was supported by BBC TV and Apple Corps in London; both organisations supplied archive films and promotional clips, some of which had never been seen in the US.
 Each Beatle donated an item to be auctioned off for charity – guitars from Lennon and Paul McCartney, a table from George Harrison, and autographed drumsticks from Ringo Starr.
 Lennon considered attending, but decided not to because he was nervous about the crowd.
 May Pang, his girlfriend at the time, went in his place, with instructions to buy any interesting-looking memorabilia.
 Melody Maker journalist Chris Charlesworth helped Pang select items.
 Beatlefest '74 was recognized on the cover of Rolling Stone magazine.

-Since its inception in 1974, the Fest has taken place every year in the New York Metropolitan area.
+Since its inception in 1974, the Fest has taken place every year in the New York Metropolitan area, except for the first two years of the COVID-19 pandemic.
 It has taken place in Chicago, Illinois, every year since 1977.
 The Fest has also taken place in Atlanta, Boston, Houston, Las Vegas, Los Angeles, Orlando, Philadelphia and San Francisco.

+For the 60th anniversary of the Beatles landing in America at JFK airport, The Fest for Beatles Fans was held at the new TWA Hotel at JFK Airport, whose main public spaces are in the historic Eero Saarinen TWA flight Center where the Beatles landed.

-Lapidos' 1977 application for a registered trademark on Beatlesfest was granted by the United States Patent and Trademark Office in 1979 but challenged by Apple Corps in 1997 and ceded by Lapidos in 2002, since when the name The Fest for Beatles Fans has been used.
+Lapidos' 1977 application for a registered trademark on Beatlefest was granted by the United States Patent and Trademark Office in 1979 but challenged by Apple Corps in 1997 and ceded by Lapidos in 2002; thereafter, the name The Fest for Beatles Fans has been used.